GoogleCloudPlatform/podcast/site/content/post/episode-181-google-maps-platform-with-angela-yu/index.md

 ##### Where can you find us next?

 Angela will be at the [Chrome Dev Summit](https://developer.chrome.com/devsummit/).

 Mark Man will be at [Tokyo Next](https://cloud.withgoogle.com/next/tokyo/).

-Mark Merch will be customer filming for [Stack Chat](https://www.youtube.com/playlist?list=PLIivdWyY5sqJvwGd0PTzSx1j0cePX0INl) in NYC.
+Mark Mirch will be customer filming for [Stack Chat](https://www.youtube.com/playlist?list=PLIivdWyY5sqJvwGd0PTzSx1j0cePX0INl) in NYC.

 ##### Sound Effect Attribution